mozilla/mig/modules/audit/doc.rst

 `libaudit-go <https://github.com/mozilla/libaudit-go>`_.

 ``ratelimit`` and ``backloglimit`` can be used to configure the Linux auditing rate and back log limits.
-If respective defaults of 500 and 16384 will be used.
+If not set respective defaults of 500 and 16384 will be used.

+The rate limit is the maximum number of messages that the kernel will send per second.
+This can be used to throttle the rate if systems become unresponsive.
+If the rate limit is hit messages will be dropped.

+The backlog limit is the queue length for audit events awaiting transfer to the agent.

 ``includeraw`` causes the raw audit message to be included with the parsed audit fields in the output.